pawelb0/mdqy/README.md

 ```

 The `tty` feature pulls mdcat in so results can render to the
 terminal.
-Skip it if you only need JSON / markdown output.
-Default
+Skip it if you only need JSON or markdown output.
-build stays at ~15 crates.

 ## Usage